mrismanaziz/Reforestation/README.md

-## What do you call a fat psychic?
-A four-chin teller.
+## Do you know where you can get chicken broth in bulk?
+The stock market.